skhiggins/R_guide/README.md

 * scripts - code goes in this folder

 ## Master script
 Keep a master script 0_master.R that lists each script in the order they should be run to go from raw data to final results.
-Under the name of each script should be all the input data sets and output data sets that it uses.
+Under the name of each script should be a brief description of the purpose of the script, as well all the input data sets and output data sets that it uses.

 ## Randomization